 There are a couple of other things to look out for with compound interest.
 First, while any type of compound interest is better than simple interest, not all compound interest is equal.
 The important question to ask when investing with compound interest is: When does this compound? or When will the interest I have received be added into to my original principal?

 This is where the math gets a little more difficult, so I won’t try to explain it.
 All of the examples we’ve been looking at have assumed that the interest compounds every year.
 But what if your interest actually compounds every month?
-With that same original $1,000 you would end up with $1,104.71 instead of $1,100.
+With that same original $1,000 you would end up with $1,104.71 at the end of the year instead of $1,100.
 You made an extra $4.71.

 I know what you’re thinking.
 It is 4 bucks…big deal.